Northside Christian College's counselling department provides students with emotional, academic, and social support.

 Counselling support offered at Northside Christian College

-Counselling may include a one-off discussion, brief intervention to deal with issues, or gauge a student’s needs prior to recommending referral or further assessment, or facilitating a group session for social/emotional learning and skill development.
+Counselling may include a one-off discussion, brief intervention to deal with issues or gauge a student’s needs prior to recommending referral or further assessment, facilitating social/emotional learning and skill development.

 Session duration can vary from up to 1 hour for initial counselling sessions, to 10 minute check-ins.
 Students can access counselling services by referral from a staff member, parent request, or for Secondary School students by self-referral.
 Details discussed are kept confidential unless of a serious nature or safety concerns which require reporting or further supportive action.